 Nuvani Institute is accredited by the Accrediting Commission of the Council on Occupational Education and is entitled to all the services, privileges, and professional recognition resulting therefrom.

-The address of the Accrediting Commission is 7840 Roswell Road, Bldg.300, Suite 325, Atlanta, GA 30350 (770) 396-3898, www.council.org.
+The address and telephone number of the Accrediting Commission is 7840 Roswell Road, Bldg.300, Suite 325, Atlanta, GA 30350 (770) 396-3898, www.council.org.

 CALENDAR

 OFFICIAL SCHOOL HOLIDAYS